 When looking at new ideas or plans for your company, this element of the Hoshin Kanri method can help get a better understanding of the practicality of your plans and decide whether or not they will be a success.

 This is done by allowing people from multiple areas to contribute to the analysis of the plan or idea.
 They will be able to suggest practical improvements coming straight from the “kitchen” and will be more determined to execute the plan wanting to prove that their suggestions have an actual value.

-Although Hoshin Kanri Catchball seems like a simple practice, there is a set of universal rules that you need to follow if you are determined to make it part of your Lean management tool arsenal.
+Although Hoshin Kanri Catchball seems like a simple practice, you need to follow a set of universal rules if you are determined to make it part of your Lean management tool arsenal.

 First of all, you need to understand that Catchball should be played by all the people that can contribute to your improvement process.
 As a leader, you need to make sure that everyone has the opportunity to hold the ball.